 The PRC government is still in the process of developing its legal system, so as to meet the needs of investors and to encourage foreign investment.
 As the PRC economy is developing generally at a faster pace than its legal system, some degree of uncertainty exists in the application of the existing laws and regulations to certain events or circumstances.
 Some of the laws and regulations, and the interpretation, implementation and enforcement thereof, are still at the experimental stage and are therefore subject to policy changes.
 Furthermore, precedents on the interpretation, implementation and enforcement of the PRC laws and regulations are limited, and court decisions in the PRC are not binding on lower courts.
 Accordingly, the outcome of dispute resolutions may not be as consistent or predictable as in other more developed jurisdictions.
 It may also be difficult to obtain swift and equitable enforcement of the laws in the PRC or the enforcement of a judgement by a court of another jurisdiction.
-The c) Economic considerations

-Company recognises that making investments in PRC companies entails certain ambiguities and risks.
-The lack of consistency and predictability in the outcome of dispute resolutions, the lack of certainty in the interpretation, implementation and enforcement of the PRC laws and regulations and political system, may affect returns to Shareholders.
+The Company recognises that making investments in PRC companies entails certain ambiguities and risks.
+The lack of consistency and predictability in the outcome of dispute resolutions, implementation and enforcement of the PRC laws and regulations, the lack of certainty in the interpretation, implementation and enforcement of the PRC laws and regulations are predictability in the outcome of dispute resolutions, the lack of certainty in the interpretation, implementation and enforcement of the PRC laws and regulations and political system, may affect returns to Shareholders.